The Undertaker: Professional wrestling career

-Early career (1987–1990)
+Early career (1987–1989)

 Calaway began training under Buzz Sawyer in late 1986; he disliked Sawyer, who reportedly lacked commitment and provided a limited education.
 Calaway learned "on the job" thereafter.
 Performing under a mask as Texas Red, Calaway wrestled his first match on June 26, 1987, for World Class Championship Wrestling (WCCW), losing to Bruiser Brody at the Dallas Sportatorium.
 He was accompanied to the ring by Percival "Percy" Pringle III, who would later serve as his manager in the WWF as Paul Bearer.
 Two myths have circulated regarding Calaway's beginnings in the industry, the first being that he made his in-ring debut in 1984, and the second being that he was trained by former WCCW colleague Don Jardine (aka The Spoiler).
 While never trained by Jardine, Calaway was an admirer of his work and would emulate Jardine's top rope walk.
 PWInsider's Mike Johnson stated, "Undertaker using some of Jardine's style eventually morphed into this story that he was trained by Jardine."

+He wrestled in Durban, South Africa on August 22, 1987, as "Texas Red Jack", losing to Tiger Singh.
+He would also wrestle in prison shows under the name Boris Dragu, a Russian grave digger.

+In 1988, Calaway developed a military gimmick named The Commando and wrestled in the Chicago area for Central Illinois Wrestling.
+He would also have a brief stint in Georgia for Southern Championship Wrestling.

-In 1988, Calaway joined the Continental Wrestling Association, wrestling under several gimmicks.
+By the end of 1988, Calaway joined the Continental Wrestling Association, wrestling under several gimmicks.
 On February 2, 1989, managed by Dutch Mantel, he was reintroduced as The Master of Pain, a former murderer.
 On April 1, The Master of Pain won his first professional wrestling championship by defeating Jerry Lawler for the USWA Unified World Heavyweight Champion.
 Just over three weeks had passed when Lawler became the first man to pin him, giving it back to him.
-While performing as The Punisher, Calaway won the WCWA Texas Heavyweight Championship on October 5, 1989, when Eric Embry forfeited the title.
+While performing as The Punisher upon returning to Dallas, Calaway won the USWA Texas Heavyweight Championship on October 5, 1989, when Eric Embry forfeited the title.